 Cruising to Hong Kong with the hard men

 Some months into our stay in Aussie, with Intrepid away from Sydney on a government work trip, an itinerant Brit sailed into the port of Brisbane on a Norwegian freighter called the Martin Bakke.
 An acquaintance Intrepid had met somewhere in his pre overland travels, the sailor made me an offer I couldn’t refuse—paid passage back to Canada as a deck hand on the ship.
+His first choice, Intrepid, was away on government business.
 The catch being the ship’s location in Brisbane a day’s bus ride away and its departure three days hence.

 There being no time to dither, I caught the bus to Brisbane the next day after a tearful farewell at the bus terminal with my Aussie girlfriend, my first girlfriend of any consequence, who took the news as well as could be expected under the suddenness of the circumstances, and skipped work to see me off.
 I left Sydney sobbing.
 (Our daughter would be born a few years later in Canada, but that’s a story for another time.)